larius11/larius11.github.io/about.md

 permalink: /about/
 ---

-I am currently taking two CS classes, this one (Object-Oriented Programming) and CS 429 (Operating Systems) Working full-time at H-E-B as a Service Manager
-Hoping to get into game development in the future
+I am currently taking Alogrithms & Complexity along with Object-Oriented Programming.
+I am currently working full-time at H-E-B as a Central Checkout Supervisor.
+Last summer I interned with H-E-B as a Software Developer and got to see the real life problems and daily lives of people doing what I want to do once I graduate.

 ### More Information